-Our founders started Fugue in 2013 to face one of cloud computing’s most vexing challenges—the nitty-gritty management of cloud infrastructure operations for businesses large and small.
-Since then, we’ve invested the time, effort, and resources required to build a new kind of cloud-native operating system, designed according to cloud’s first principles.
-No short cuts.
-Our devoted team of more than 50 skilled engineers and talented creative professionals combine decades of experience with fresh vision and relentless quality control to deliver an innovative approach that works.
+Our founders started Fugue in 2013 to face one of cloud computing’s most vexing challenges—the nitty-gritty, secure management of cloud infrastructure operations for businesses large and small.
+Since then, we’ve built a new kind of system for operating the cloud that automates infrastructure-as-code and policy-as-code from one source of truth.
+Our devoted team of more than 60 skilled engineers and talented creative professionals combines decades of experience with fresh vision and relentless quality control to deliver an innovative approach that works.

 We’re based in Frederick, MD, Washington, D.C., and Silicon Valley, CA. But, we span the globe, with team members in New York and Atlanta and as far away as Zurich, Tokyo, and New Zealand, all collaborating daily.
 We’re venture-backed, having raised $74MM to date, with prescient, supportive partners at New Enterprise Associates, Future Fund, The Maryland Venture Fund, and Core Capital.
 Meet our executive team below!